-EE 1.0 - Energy Performance Prereq 6 poi

-Applicability Verification Required ired
+EE 1.0 - Energy Performance Prerequisite 6 points Applicability Dicability Verification Required ired All projects.

-All projects.
 Design Review Construction Review Performance Review

 Prerequisite EE 1.0 School design for new construction and new buildings on existing campuses shall meet the baseline established in ASHRAE Standard 90.1-2016 or the 2018 IECC.
-This correlates to a maximum zEPI score of 54.
+This correlates to a maximum zEPI score of 50.
 The design shall also receive an ENERGY STAR score through Target Finder .
 There is no minimum ENERGY STAR score requirement.
-Prescriptive Compliance Options: The prescriptive requirements of the 2018 edition of the International Energy Conservation Code (IECC) 2.
+Prescriptive Compliance Options: 1.
+The prescriptive requirements of the 2018 edition of the International Energy Conservation Code (IECC) 2.
 The prescriptive requirements of ASHRAE Standard 90.1-2016 3.
 Design the school according to the standards established by the basic requirements of Tier 2 of the Advanced Buildings New Construction Guide from the New Buildings Institute.